D-Robotics/rdk_doc_en/docs/toolchain_development/intermediate/ptq_process.md

 - For "RDK Ultra yaml configuration file", fill in the template file [**RDK Ultra Caffe model quantization yaml template**](../../common_questions/toolchain#rdk_ultra_caffe_yaml_template) or [**RDK Ultra ONNX model quantization yaml template**](../../common_questions/toolchain#rdk_ultra_onnx_yaml_template) directly.

 - If the hb_mapper makertbin step terminates abnormally or shows an error message, it means that the model conversion has failed.
 Please check the error message and modification suggestions in the terminal printout or in the ``hb_mapper_makertbin.log`` log file generated in the current path.
 You can find the solution for the error in the [**Model Quantization Errors and Solutions**](../../common_questions/toolchain#model_convert_errors_and_solutions) section.
-If the problem cannot be solved after these steps, please contact the Horizon technical support team or submit your question in the [**Horizon Official Technical Community**](https://developer.horizon.ai/).
+If the problem cannot be solved after these steps, please contact the D-Robotics technical support team or submit your question in the [**D-Robotics Official Technical Community**](https://developer.horizon.ai/).
 We will provide support within 24 hours.

 :::